-The Pension Plan for priests of the Diocese of St. Cloud (the Priest Pension Plan) is a defined benefit plan covering substantially all the priests of the Diocese.
+The Pension Plan for Priests of the Diocese of St. Cloud (the Priest Pension Plan) is a defined benefit plan covering substantially all the priests of the Diocese.
 It was established by the Diocese to be effective on July 1, 1989, in order to provide eligible diocesan priests an additional source of retirement income.
 The plan was last amended and restated effective July 1, 2016.
+The Plan was last amended effective July 1, 2023, to provide that a participant who continues employment after his normal retirement age is entitled to receive his entire base retirement benefit.
+For the years ended June 30, 2023 and 2022, the Priest Pension Plan's base retirement benefit level per month was \$1,985 and \$1,891, respectively.
+Effective July 1, 2023, the base retirement benefit level per month was increased to \$2,084.
 The Diocese funds the plan as needed.

-The plan is administered by the board of trustees.
-The board of trustees has overall responsibility for the operation and administration of the plan.
-The board of trustees determines the appropriateness of the plan's investment offerings and monitors investment performance along with the Diocese's investment advisors.
+The plan is administered by the Board of Trustees.
+The Board of Trustees has overall responsibility for the operation and administration of the Prest Pension Plan.
+The Board of Trustees determines the appropriateness of the plan's investment offerings and monitors investment performance along with the Diocese's investment advisors.